 What is this war then?

-The Paraguayan War was the deadliest war in Latin American history.
+The Paraguayan War was the deadliest inter-state war in Latin American history.
 It was fought from 1864-1870 between the Triple Alliance (Brazil, Argentina, Uruguay) and Paraguay, and over half of Paraguay’s population had died by the war’s end.
 The conflict was sparked after Brazil intervened in the Uruguayan War, one of many episodes of Uruguayan civil war in the 19th century.
 Paraguay, lead by Francisco Solano López, demanded that Brazil cease occupation of Uruguay, and when Brazil did not comply, shortly invaded Mato Grosso and Rio Grande do Sul (Brazilian provinces)—though to reach Rio Grande do Sul, they had to cross Corrientes, an Argentinian province.
 This put Argentina at war with Paraguay, and pretty soon Argentina, Brazil, and Uruguay signed a treaty of alliance to defeat López.
 What followed was a six-year war that devastated Paraguay, and began to erode such large, old Brazilian institutions as slavery, and the monarchy itself.

 Why do you care, Francis?